jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 order: 1
 ---
 ### Version 0.3.3 (Stable) - TBA
+- New Feature: Added routing header to delete and query packages
+- Bugfix: Fixed a race condition in the tuple list store

 ### Version 0.3.2 (Stable) - 10.08.2017
 - New Feature: The CLI shows all discovered BBoxDB instances